Preserving the valuable transboundary ecosystem requires

 wise conservation efforts.

-A Transboundary UNESCO Biosphere Reserve will combine the cluster of more than 10 single protected areas of the Mura-Drava-Danube region and jointly manage the shared river ecosystem in a sustainable manner, encouraging economic impetus and development in the region.
+The Transboundary UNESCO Biosphere Reserve will combine the cluster of thirteen protected areas along the Mura-Drava-Danube region and jointly manage the shared river ecosystem in a sustainable manner while boosting economic growth and development in the region.

-and another roughly 540,000 hectares of transition zones
+(existing protected area network) and around 700,000 hectares of transition zones

 .
 The core zone

-is legally protected and encloses the existing protected area network as the ecological backbone of the reserve.
-It primarily covers the river and floodplain areas which are mostly situated within flood control dikes.
+is the ecological backbone of the reserve.
+It primarily covers the river and floodplains areas which are mostly situated within flood control dikes.